pinnaculum/aioipfs/README.rst

     loop = asyncio.get_event_loop()
     loop.run_until_complete(get(sys.argv[1]))
-    loop.close()

 Add some files
 --------------

 This example will import all files and directories specified on the command line.
-Note that the **add** API function is an asynchronous generator and therefore needs to be used with the *async for* syntax.
+Note that the **add** API function is an asynchronous generator and therefore should be used with the *async for* syntax.

 .. code-block:: python